rouvinerh/SecJournal/websec/disclosed-bugs/accepted/algolia-api.md

 {% embed url="https://www.algolia.com/" %}

-I found it rather odd that this site had this in use, so I looked into it out of curiosity.
-Further enumeration using browser inspector tools shows that each keystroke typed in the search bar sent a request to an external domain.
+I found it rather odd that this site was using it, so I looked into it out of curiosity.
+Further enumeration using browser inspector tools showed that each keystroke typed in the search bar sent a request to an external domain.

 ![](../../../.gitbook/assets/algolia-api-image-1.png)

-The external domain was `https://APPID-dsn.algolia.net`, and it included 2 parameters, namely the `x-algolia-api-key` and `x-algolia-application-id`.
+The external domain was `https://APPID-dsn.algolia.net`, and the requests included 2 parameters, namely the `x-algolia-api-key` and `x-algolia-application-id`.

 The next question was whether this `api-key` parameter was meant to be exposed, so I read up on the Algolia documentation.
-It states that the keys are safe to expose provided they are set to **SEARCH-ONLY**.
+It states that the keys are safe to expose, provided they are set to **SEARCH-ONLY**.
 There is another **Admin API key** which must be kept secret.

 ![](../../../.gitbook/assets/algolia-api-image-2.png)